Khyta/levenshtein-distance/README.md

 # The Jupyter Notebook

 It was made to analyze huge word dictionaries from the [OPTED](https://www.mso.anu.edu.au/~ralph/OPTED/).
-The Jupyter Notebook calculates the Levenshtein distances and the double metaphone values for a comparison of two words.
+The Jupyter Notebook calculates the Levenshtein distances and the double metaphone values for a comparison of two words from pre-processed .CSV files extracted from the OPTED archive.

 ## How to use the Jupyter Notebook